DSF256/godot-demo-projects/doxygen/examples/Orb.md

 func _on_body_entered(_body)
 ```

-When the player collides with a coin, the coin plays its 'picked' animation.
+When the player collides with an orb, the orb plays its 'picked' animation.
- The coin is then set to be invisible and no longer able to be collected.
+ The orb is then set to be invisible and unable to be collected again by the
- Click the AnimationPlayer node to see the animation timeline.
+ player.